 Other Members of the Editing Team

-Thushara Dibley grew up in Yogyakarta and has maintained her links with Indonesia ever since.
+Thushara grew up in Yogyakarta and has maintained her links with Indonesia ever since.
 A major in Indonesian Studies led to an interest in Timor Leste, where she volunteered for a year with a small NGO.
-She has since started a PhD in Indonesian Studies at the University of Sydney, where she is researching the relationship between local and international NGOs doing peacebuilding work in Timor Leste and Aceh.
+She has since completed a PhD in Indonesian Studies at the University of Sydney, where she researched the relationship between local and international NGOs doing peacebuilding work in Timor Leste and Aceh.
+She now works at the Sydney Southeast Asia Centre at the University of Sydney.
+Her current research focuses on disability activism in Indonesia.
 She has been involved in various capacities with Inside Indonesia since 2007, and now serves on the IRIP board as well as on the editorial committee.

 Keith retired in 2006 after more than 30 years teaching Indonesian language and literature studies at Monash, Flinders and Sydney universities.
 During that time he found himself (at times) a reluctant participant in Indonesian literary politics because of his interest in oppositional writers and their work during the New Order years.
 He is now an Honorary Associate of the Department of Indonesian Studies at Sydney University, with time for extra curricula interests like helping out with the editing of Inside Indonesia.

-Virginia Hooker first visited Indonesia in 1969 to read 19th century Malay manuscripts from the Riau-Lingga islands which recorded local histories of the area.
+Virginia first visited Indonesia in 1969 to read 19th century Malay manuscripts from the Riau-Lingga islands which recorded local histories of the area.
 Since then she has moved ever closer to the present day and currently researches Islam in contemporary Indonesia, particularly Islam-themed art.
 Her publications include, Voices of Islam in Southeast Asia: A Contemporary Sourcebook (2006, 2007) co-edited with Greg Fealy, various articles in Inside Indonesia, and a photo essay in the New Mandala (July 2014).
 She retired as Professor of Indonesian and Malay, Faculty of Asian Studies, ANU in January 2007 and is now a Visiting Fellow in ANU’s College of Asia and the Pacific.